tbook-dev/incentive-layer-docs/wise-score.md

 In the product Incentive Passport from TBook, every user can generate their own unique WISE Score.

+## WISE Indicator System
+When evaluating a user’s contribution within the Web3 ecosystem, it’s crucial to consider various factors regarding user interaction with the protocol and project campaigns.
+Metrics such as the frequency, depth, and scope of user engagement play a significant role.
+Additionally, factors like user identity should not be overlooked.

+Early adopters who have been integral to the project’s growth demonstrate a high level of loyalty, which further enhances their significance.
+In light of these considerations, the WISE Score has been designed to encompass four key dimensions: Wealth, Identity, Social, and Engagement (W.I.S.E.).

-## When WISE Score update?
+## When WISE Score and WISE Score Leaderboard update?

 1. Everytime you open the WISE Score page or reload the page, TBook will recalculate your WISE Score.
-2. Once you improve your Identity Score or Social Score, TBook will add the Score after seconds.
+Once you improve your Identity Score or Social Score, TBook will add the Score after seconds.
+2. WISE Score Leaderboard updates every 10 minutes.
+Once users generating their WISE Score, they will view their ranking in the next leaderboard update.

+### Wealth
 <div align="left">

 <figure><img src="pics/WealthScore.png" alt="" width="250"><figcaption></figcaption></figure>